 Feedback from some of the attendees:

 - “FALCON was a wonderful collaborative lexarning experience.
 I will take those ideas with me as I engage students in the understanding and use of technology in the classroom.”
-Ana Contreras, Liberal Arts
+Ana Contreras, English

 - “This conference allowed me to have a shared learning experience by being involved with a new Community of Practice with different Harper College adjunct faculty members.
 While attending the workshops, I was not only able to learn how to effectively apply a few new teaching concepts in my courses, but there was a significant amount of information that reinforced my current instructional design knowledge.
 Being an adjunct, I appreciate this opportunity to connect with the Academy and the CoP to share similar educational goals.”
-Cindy Miller, Career & Technical Programs
+Cindy Miller, Computer Information Systems

 A few takeaways: